ClementNerma/NightOS/docs/specs/kernel/hardware.md

 Some components may not be detected through these though, such as some legacy ISA devices, which will be detected through a set of methods like ACPI enumeration or simply checking UART serial ports.

-## Raw device descriptor
+## Connection-specific device descriptor

 All hardware components (devices) expose a normalized identifier whose format depends on the connection type (PCI-Express, SATA, ...).
-This identifier is called the _raw device descriptor_ (RDD).
+This identifier is called the _connection-specific device descriptor_ (CSDD).

-This descriptor is then used by the [`sys::hw`](../services/hw.md) service to expose the device to the rest of the operating system.

 Its size can vary up to 256 bytes.